VMM-165: Vietnam War

 In early 1971 the squadron was assigned to the 31st Marine Amphibious Unit (31st MAU).
 In mid-January the squadron supported the ARVN in Operation Cuu Long 44/02, flying support missions into Phú Quốc.
 On 1 February the 31st MAU which was then at U.S. Naval Base Subic Bay was ordered to embark on board ships for deployment off the Vietnamese coast.
 The squadron operated from USS Iwo Jima as the 31st MAU conducted amphibious operations east of Vinh from 11 February to 6 March in an attempt to distract North Vietnamese forces from Operation Lam Son 719.

 On 27 June 1972 the squadron, operating from USS Tripoli, conducted feint air assault operations in support of the ARVN Operation Lam Son 72.
 On 29 June the squadron transported South Vietnamese Marines into landing zones east of Quảng Trị.
 On 11 July the squadron again transported the Marines into landing zones 2 km north of Quảng Trị.
 From 22 July to 13 August the squadron took part in Philippine flood relief operations, flying in food and supplies to local populations.
-On 9 September the squadron again conducted a feint air assault in supported of the final South Vietnamese assault on the Quảng Trị Citadel.
+On 9 September the squadron again conducted a feint air assault in support of the final South Vietnamese assault on the Quảng Trị Citadel.
 In late 1972 the squadron was designated as a mine-sweeping support squadron with three CH-53s from HMH-462, two UH-1s and five CH-46s on the USS New Orleans.

 In early February 1973 the composite squadron was deployed onboard the New Orleans and left Subic Bay for the North Vietnamese coast to commence Operation End Sweep arriving off Haiphong on 23 February.
 On 17 April minesweeping operations were suspended and the task force withdrawn due to North Vietnamese delays in the handover of prisoners.
 On 20 April the squadron moved to USS Tripoli.
 Minesweeping operations recommenced on 18 June and were completed by 4 July when the task force returned to Subic Bay.